mikejobson/qsys-qrc-tool/projects/qsys-lib/README.md

   if (status.connected) {
     console.log("Connected to Q-Sys Core");
     console.log("Engine status:", status.engineStatus);

+    // Check if the design has changed since last connection if (status.newDesign) {
+      console.log("The Q-Sys design has changed, refreshing components");
+      // Reload your components here as needed
+    }
   } else {
     console.log("Disconnected from Q-Sys Core");
     if (status.noReconnect) {